sciloo-learning-technologies/sciloo-learning-technologies.github.io/_posts/2021-06-20-Buying any Product What to look for.md

 		will you buy a local headphone if you your use is very high quality music with comfort or you will go with bose.
-			You should go with bose, reason is they have mastered the sound and comfort for the listener. same for a mixer grinder will you buy a philips one or a local one.
+			You should go with bose, reason is they have mastered the sound and comfort for the listener.
+		We can't buy a headphone because it is being sold with a label, label is just a logo which is easy to print but brands are difficult to build and takes lots of research and time.
+		Same goes for a mixer grinder will you buy a philips one or a local one.
 			I recommend philips because they are leaders in the field and do good amount of research on each product they make.
+There are lots of moving parts and electric components which can be lethal for your life if poorly made, will you risk your life for few 100 or 1000s Rs.

 I request you to provide your experiences in buying a branded or unbranded product.